 2019 is a special year for us here at Coriole.
-The oldest vines on the estate are producing their century vintage.
-The vineyards that source some of our best shiraz were planted in 1919.
-We’re celebrating 50 years of our family business, 50 years of our original contour hill plantings, 30 years of Lloyd Reserve Shiraz, 30 years of olive oil production, and 40 years of Mark Lloyd at the helm.
+The oldest vines on the estate are producing their century vintage - the vineyards that source some of our best shiraz were planted in 1919.
+We are celebrating 50 years of our family business, 50 years of our original contour hill plantings, 30 years of Lloyd Reserve Shiraz, 30 years of olive oil production, and 40 years of Mark Lloyd at the helm.
 All of these milestones are cause for reflection, reminiscence and celebration.

 In 1969, Hugh and Mary Kathleen (Molly) Lloyd produced their first wine at Coriole.
-Half a century later Coriole Vineyards is a third-generation family business, which has grown to welcome thousands of visitors each year.
-The first sales were in the original old barn, to distribution around the country and now exports to 17 countries.
+Half a century later Coriole Vineyards is a third-generation family business.
+The first sales were in the old barn, and now wine goes around Australia and to 17 countries.

 Hugh and Molly had broad interests.
 Hugh was a GP and Molly raised five children – Ann, Guy, Mark, Tim and Paul.
 Together they were passionate about farming - first cattle and almonds - music, art, politics and literature.

 Mark Lloyd, now Coriole’s General Manager, believes that Hugh and Molly may have come into the wine industry a bit by chance.
 “I remember stories of my father making wine in the bath at home!
 But I think it was about finding the right property, and then realising the potential.